top of page

 When fear is suffered in an abusive relationship, we have a word for it - being terrorized by a partner.
 We are not, however, used to seeing "self-generated fear" as equally traumatic.

 But when it comes to fear, it does not matter how rational it is.
-It matters how deeply we live in the terror and believe it to be real.
+It matters how deeply we live in the terror and what we believe to be real.

 As a society, we certainly don't expect this kind of self-generated terror in the minds of aspirational figures, such as people at the top of a power or wealth hierarchy, like a CEO.
 Before I became an entrepreneur, I couldn't imagine how bad it could be at the top.